mockito/mockito/.github/CONTRIBUTING.md

 * In the code, always test your feature / change, in unit tests and in our `acceptance test suite` located in `org.mockitousage`.
 Older tests will be migrated when a test is modified.
 * New test methods should follow a snake case convention (`ensure_that_stuff_is_doing_that`), this allows the test name to be fully expressive on intent while still readable.
 * When reporting errors to the users, if it's a user report report it gently and explain how a user should deal with it, see the `Reporter` class.
 However not all errors should go there, some unlikely technical errors don't need to be in the `Reporter` class.
 * Documentation !!!
 Always document with love the public API.
 Internals could use some love too.
-In all cases the code should _auto-document_ itself like any [well designed API](rebased and squashed if necessary, so that each commit clearly changes one things and there are no extraneous fix-ups).
+In all cases the code should _auto-document_ itself like any well-designed API.
 * We use (4) spaces instead of tabs.
 Make sure line ending is Unix style (LF).
 More on line ending on the [Github help](https://help.github.com/articles/dealing-with-line-endings/).